bmontes1067/pandago-qa-role-play/README.md

 # PandaGo QA Roleplay

+It is a complete test that allows utter creativity to the candidate.

+It is necessary to know about E2E and APIs testing, design patterns, CI, and Code coverage; giving complete freedom for the choice of tools and programming language, going through different integrations such as CI, SonarQube/SonarCloud, and ending with the way to document it.

 ## How to install it
 First of all, it will be necessary to clone this repository.